 What to Do if Your Dog Eats Chocolate

-0. Types of Chocolate
+Types of Chocolate

-White chocolate is not toxic to dogs, because it does not contain cocoa.
+White chocolate is not toxic to dogs because it does not contain cocoa.

 You won't have the time to do the research in the event of a pet poisoning emergency.

-1. Get 3% Hydrogen Peroxide
+Get 3% Hydrogen Peroxide

 If your dog eats chocolate, the first thing you need to do is contact your veterinarian.

-It is likely that they will tell you to make the dog vomit to get the chocolate out of his digestive system.
+They will likely tell you to make the dog vomit to get the chocolate out of his digestive system.

 How much: The proper dosage of 3% hydrogen peroxide for a dog to make them throw up is one teaspoon for every 5 pounds of a dog's body weight.

-However, 3 tablespoons of hydrogen peroxide should be the absolute maximum amount, no matter how much your dog weighs.
+However, 3 tablespoons of hydrogen peroxide should be the maximum amount, no matter how much your dog weighs.
 More than that can be fatal to dogs.

-The easiest way to do this is by using a syringe to squirt the peroxide into the back of a dog's throat.
+The easiest way is to use a syringe to squirt the peroxide into the back of a dog's throat.

-But if your dog weighs more than 45 pounds, you should only give him 3 tablespoons of hydrogen peroxide maximum.
+But if your dog weighs more than 45 pounds, you should only give him three tablespoons of hydrogen peroxide maximum.

 Allow the Dog to Vomit